Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 The most famous mausoleum in the world, the legendary Taj Mahal, in Agra, India!
 One of the best places to visit in North India!
 In fact, it’s one of the places to visit once in a lifetime!
-I still remember my reaction when I saw it for the firt time for real, from my own eyes “Woooooow!“.
+I still remember my reaction when I saw it for the first time for real, with my own eyes “Woooooow!“.
 And I wasn’t even there yet, I was seeing it from afar in the city… Everybody knows at least the Taj Mahal by name, but a little bit less the history behind this monument, which is one of the new seven wonders of the world!
 Wanna visit the Taj Mahal?
 Read the article!
 You should definitely add this visit to your black travelers bucket list!

 Why does the Taj Mahal exist?
 Why has it been built?
 The mughal emperor Shah Jahan was madly in love with his (favorite) wife, Mumtaz Mahal.
 He loved her so much that they had 13 kids together.
 However, his wife passed away after the birth of their 14th children.
-A few times before he passed away, she asked him to build a monument as big as their love.
+A few times before she passed away, she asked him to build a monument as big as their love.
 The emperor then decided to build the Taj Mahal, which means crown of the palace, in honor of his wife.